NATSIIRT/HEIGVD_WEB_PROJECT_FRONTEND/README.md

 ## 📦 Build

-Build the project for production:
+Then, build the project for production (this will also compile WASM):

 ```bash
 npm run build